UFGraphFR: Graph Federation Recommendation System based on User Text description features: Methodology

 We propose a joint embedding layer to deal with the user's structured features, which contains a three-layer structure.
 These are the Prompts Output layer, the untrainable pre-trained language model (PLM) layer, and the trainable output layer.

-\textbf{Prompts Output: } Each user $u$, has a structured data $P_u$.
-The role of Prompts Output is to transform the structured data into textual language.
+\textbf{Prompt Output:} Each $u$ has a structured data $\mathcal{P}_u$.
+The prompt output is used to convert the structured data into text language.
+Taking the 'movielens' dataset as an example, the movielens user data has the following five fields: uid, gender, age, occupation, and zipcode.
+We can use the following prompt to convert it into natural language: "The user'id is \{\} and his gender is \{\}, he is \{\} years old, works in the field of \{\} and lives at zip code \{\}".

-\textbf{PLM Layer: } After converting the structured features $P_u$ into natural language cues via $\Gamma(\dots)$, we obtain a string of user text features.
+\textbf{PLM Layer: } After converting the structured features $\mathcal{P}_u)$ into natural language cues via $\Gamma$, we obtain a string of user text features.
 This can in turn be transformed into d-dimensional high-dimensional vectors by freezing a pre-trained language model

-where $\Gamma(\dots)$ denotes the work done by the Prompts Output Layer, i.e., transforming structured user attributes into natural language cue words, and $LM(\dots)$ denotes the transformation of the prompts into embedding vectors using a pre-trained language model.
+where $\Gamma$ denotes the work done by the Prompts Output Layer, i.e., transforming structured user attributes into natural language cue words, and $LM$ denotes the transformation of the prompts into embedding vectors using a pre-trained language model.
+In our method, since the user's structured features $\mathcal{P}_u$ are constant during training and the PLM layer is not trainable, the user's $v_u$ is constant.

-However, the vector dimension of the embedded pre-trained natural language model depends on the chosen model (e.g., the embedding dimension of the USE model is 100, the embedding dimension of MiniLM-L6 is 384, and that of T5, TinyBERT, and LaBSE are all 768).
-To unify the fixed embedding dimensions, we add a trainable linear layer after the PLM layer to transform the high-dimensional embeddings into low-dimensional ones.
-Meanwhile, the weights of this linear layer are used to construct the user relationship graph.
-As shown in the formula \eqref{con:layers}, assuming that the vector dimension of the natural language model after embedding is $d_1$, then we need an embedding dimension of $d$.
+However, since the $\mathcal{P}_u$ are constant during training and the PLM layer is not trainable, the $v_u$ is also constant.
+This results in a constant user relationship graph constructed from the direct embedding vectors of the uploaded user's text description, and the embedding dimensions of each PLM (e.g., the embedding dimension of the USE model is 100, the embedding dimension of MiniLM-L6 is 384, and that of T5, TinyBERT, and LaBSE are all 768) are not the same.
+To address these two issues, we add a trainable linear layer after the PLM layer, projecting the high-dimensional, static semantic vector $v_u$ onto a unified, low-dimensional, learnable user preference representation space, as shown in the formula \eqref{con:layers}.

-where $e_u$ is the vector embedded by the joint embedding layer, $W_{d_1 \times d}$ is the weight matrix of this linear layer and $b$ is the bias of this linear layer.
+Where $W_{i}^{(t)} \in \mathbb{R}^{d_1 \times d}$ is the local personalized weight matrix of the $i$-th user at communication round $t$, and $b$ is the bias term.
+The key is that each user maintains their own unique weight matrix $W_i$, which is trained and updated using local interaction data, thereby achieving personalized correction of the general semantic vector $v_u$ and generating the final user embedding $e_u$.